 The Way of the Celestial Being

 The most important aspect of Jade Dragon is likely the screen which will detail your interaction with the Emperor of China.
 The small dragon emblem next to your mini-map shall bring up a display of the current information on China.
 Here you will learn not only of how the empire is faring, but how the current state of the Dragon Throne impacts the rest of the world.
-China being open or closed will impact diplomatic capabilities, and no doubt influence the wealth of the Silk Road.
-Beyond that the stability of the empire is important; unrest can spell not just temporary setbacks with your hard-earned Silk Road Dollars, but may also lead to some whippersnappers causing problems and the results there can vary.
+China being open or closed will change diplomatic capabilities, and no doubt influence the wealth of the Silk Road.
+Beyond that the stability of the empire is important; unrest can spell not just temporary setbacks with your hard-earned Silk Road Dollars, but may also lead to some whippersnappers causing problems, and the results there can vary.

 Then I heard of some unrest in China.
-Not the first time it happened, and I figured it would just go away so I kept on pouring money in to currying favours with the Tibetan powers, and then… Well.
+Not the first time it happened, and I figured it would just go away, so I kept on pouring money into currying favours with the Tibetan powers, and then… Well.
 The Chinese unrest spilled over into our empire.

 Proclaiming the falseness of the current Imperial Dragon, a general gathered his troops and declared his intentions to forge a new empire capable of restoring China to glory.
 China was projecting a pretty “glorious” aura at this point, so I suspected a dirty demagogue.
 Well, that there general and his troops poured into Tibet and it was pretty much all over before it started.
 The red imperial map shifted to blue, and the Qi Empire had been formed.